treeverse/lakeFS/docs/reference/configuration.md

 ---
 layout: default
 title: Configuration Reference
-description: Configuring lakeFS is done using a yaml configuration file.
-This reference uses . to denote the nesting of values.
+description: Configuring lakeFS is done using a YAML configuration file.
+This reference uses `.` to denote the nesting of values.
 parent: Reference
 nav_order: 2
 has_children: false